 If you rent co-working space for only a percentage of the time – for instance, to conduct weekly client meetings – but work from home the majority of the time, you may be able to deduct both your co-working space expenses and a portion of your home costs, provided your workspace meets the IRS home office requirements (PDF).

 Self-employed freelancers and business owners who use part of their home for business may be eligible for the home office tax deduction, regardless of whether you rent or own your home.
 In order to qualify, the IRS requires that the home office is (1) used regularly and exclusively for conducting business, and (2) the principal place of business.

 The standard method for claiming your home office expense requires some calculation and allocation requirements that are a bit more complex than claiming rent for a commercial office or co-working space.
-You first must determine the square footage of your workspace, whether this is a whole room, or just a corner of your kitchen or bedroom.
+According to this San Jose property management company you first must determine the square footage of your workspace, whether this is a whole room, or just a corner of your kitchen or bedroom.
 Then, you divide the square footage of your entire home by the square footage of your workspace to calculate the percentage of your home used for business.

 For example, if your home office is 100 square feet and your home is 1500 square feet, your home office is 15% of your entire home.
 The final step is to apply this percentage to your monthly rent (and any other expenses you want to claim, such as utilities).
 Assuming your rent is $1500 per month, your home office tax deduction would be $225 per month, or $2700 for the year.